oracle-livelabs/database/edition-based-redefinition/verify-newedition/verify-newedition.md

 ### Objectives

-In this lab, we will verify the new edition, and see how both editions work together.
+In this lab, you will

+- Verify the new edition, and see how both editions work together.

 ## Task 1: Verify both editions